HoodyH/Virus-Check-App/README.md

 │   └── package-lock.json all the list dependencies of the dependencies locks (node stuff) │
-├── .env the secret file where to put the api token └── docker-compose.yml the file to build everything
+├── .env the secret file where to put the api token ├── .gitignore all the stuff that have to be excluded from git, eg secrets or db files └── docker-compose.yml the file to build everything └── Procfile config file for heroku cloud (not needed in this project, used just to share the development)
 ```